Honey Petal Plants

 Habitat: moist edges of field, thickets, alongside streams, swamps, roadside ditches.

 More: Not edible, attracts pollinators, Excellent trained over an arbor or pergola or along a fence.
+The root has been used medicinally, however this plant also contains toxic components, so proceed with caution.
+The seeds can be turned into beads and incorporated into jewelry!
 See above for my enthusiastic endorsement.

 Nursery: Honey Petal Plants from seed collected in Brooks, Maine